Getting started7 min read

 You invest through a broker — a licensed firm that holds your money and places your trades.
 For a first $100, you want one with no account minimum, no inactivity fee, commission-free trades, and fractional shares.
 Most major, well-regulated brokers now tick all of these.

-If your country or employer offers a tax-advantaged retirement account with any kind of contribution match, start there — a match is free money and an instant return.
-Otherwise a standard brokerage account is perfectly fine to begin.
+If your country or employer offers a tax-advantaged retirement account with any kind of contribution match, start there — a match is free money, and free money is undefeated.
+Otherwise a plain brokerage account is a perfectly good place to begin.

 Safety check